Select your course options:

 Your student experience

-Enhance your experience with relevant field trips to sites such as the Old Bailey and Royal Courts of Justice.
+• Gain specialist knowledge thanks to subject-relevant field trips to The Old Bailey and Royal Courts of Justice.

 with Professional Practice Year